zot24/docker-openresty/README.md

 # OpenResty Docker image

-This is an OpenResty docker base image based on the [ficusio/openresty](https://github.com/ficusio/openresty) docker image with just few modifications to make it even more basic, actually it won't be useful unless you set it as a base image and extend it using the `FROM` instruction.
+This is an OpenResty docker base image using [Alpine](http://alpinelinux.org/) Linux and based on the [ficusio/openresty](https://github.com/ficusio/openresty) docker image with just few modifications to make it even more basic, actually it won't be useful unless you set it as a base image and extend it using the `FROM` instruction.

 ## Getting Started